mdn/content/files/en-us/web/html/element/video/index.md

 - `autoplay`

-  - : A Boolean attribute; if specified, the video automatically begins to play back as soon as it can do so without stopping to finish loading the data.
+  - : A Boolean attribute; if specified, the video automatically begins to play back as soon as it can without stopping to finish loading the data.

     > **Note:** Sites that automatically play audio (or videos with an audio track) can be an unpleasant experience for users, so should be avoided when possible.
 If you must offer autoplay functionality, you should make it opt-in (requiring a user to specifically enable it).
 However, this can be useful when creating media elements whose source will be set at a later time, under user control.
 See our [autoplay guide](/en-US/docs/Web/Media/Autoplay_guide) for additional information about how to properly use autoplay.